rhicksrad/Choppa/README.md

 - Waves spawn patrol drones and chaser gunships; difficulty ramps each wave.
 - The mission layer tracks static AAA/SAM objectives.
 Clear them and survive to win.
-- Helicopter health, ammo, and fuel are replenished at the central refuel pad.
+- Helicopter fuel and ammo must be recovered from supply crates scattered across the map.
 - Explosion, weapon, and engine audio are procedural and respect the mute toggle.

 ## Known Limitations